pspiagicw/qemantra/docs/src/binary.md

 curl https://raw.githubusercontent.com/pspiagicw/qemantra/main/scripts/install.sh | bash
 ```

-This script would detect your system and download the appropirate binary and install it in  `/usr/local/bin/`.
+This script would detect your system and download the appropriate binary and install it in  `/usr/local/bin/`.

 If possible it would also install manpages and other meta information.